 Attach top to bottom, pin D-rings in place, set front rivet

 - Place each set of upper and lower exterior panels right sides together, aligning the bottom of the upper panel with the top of the lower panel.
 Pin together.
+Make sure the center seam lines, and the topstitching to either side of the seams, are perfectly aligned.

 - Re-attach a standard presser foot and re-set for a standard straight stitch.